jh3nd3rs0n/jargyle/src/site/markdown/index.md

 -   **Proxy Chaining**: Route traffic through multiple SOCKS servers.

--   **Host Resolution**: Resolve hostnames locally or through a SOCKS5 server.
+-   **Host Resolution**: Resolve hostnames locally or through a SOCKS server.

 -   **Rule-Based Traffic Management (for the SOCKS server and the SOCKS server API)**: